pricempire/csgoempire-deposit-bot/readme.md

 - Rename **example.config.json** file to **config.json**
 - Edit the **example.config.json** file
 - Open **start.cmd**

-## Cookies
-This script require 2 cookies from your browser.

-- PHPSESSID
-- do_not_share_this_with_anyone_not_even_staff

-You have to put the correct cookies to the config.json

 #### For the steam config, you need [SDA](https://github.com/Jessecar96/SteamDesktopAuthenticator) to get the sharedSecret & identitySecret.